Opening Hours

 Vestibular rehabilitation can help address these vestibular system disorders and restore the best use of the remaining vestibular function by teaching unaffected balance mechanisms to take over the function or teaching other parts of the body to compensate.
 Let our highly skilled professionals be part of the treatment plan for your BPPV.

 Dizziness is one of the most common complaints patients take to the doctor and occurs more frequently as people age.
-Physiotherapists have the skills to perform highly specialised techniques which can cure the majority of patients suffering from BPPV in a single treatment.
+Physiotherapists have the skills to perform highly specific techniques which can cure the majority of patients suffering from BPPV in a single treatment.

 Clicking, locking or pain?
 Grinding your teeth?
 Do you hate going to the dentist or struggle to eat your favourite food?